coleifer/unqlite-python/docs/api.rst

                 db['from_acct'] = db['from_account'] - 100
                 db['to_acct'] = db['to_acct'] + 100

+            # Make changes and then roll them back.
+            with db.transaction():
+                db['foo'] = 'bar'
+                db.rollback()  # Whoops, do not commit these changes.

     .. py:method:: commit_on_success(fn)

         Function decorator that will cause the wrapped function to have all statements wrapped in a transaction.
 If the function returns without an exception, the transaction is committed.
 If an exception occurs in the function, the transaction is rolled back.

         Example: